NicTool/dns-resource-record/README.md

 This package intends to import and export RFC compliant DNS resource records.
 Please [raise an issue](https://github.com/NicTool/dns-resource-record/issues) if you cannot pass a valid resource record or you can pass an invalid resource record.

 This package is for working with _individual_ Resource Records.
-If you're working with batches of RRs, have a look at [dns-zone](https://github.com/NicTool/dns-zone).
+For working with zones of RRs, have a look at [dns-zone](https://github.com/NicTool/dns-zone).

 ## USAGE